We use cookies to help us improve and protect our services. By continuing to use the site, you agree to our Privacy and Cookies Policy

 Can you take out multiple personal loans with the same lender?

 The short answer is yes.
-It is possible to take out multiple personal loans with the same lender.
+It is possible to take out multiple personal loans with the same direct lender.

 However, lenders rarely allow you to take a second loan alongside the first.